upgradeQ/filter-hotkeys/README.md

 # Usage
 Select source with filters, add Filter hotkey filter to it.

-In settings bind hotkeys for each filter.Note: 0 - means disable filter , 1 - enable
+In settings bind hotkeys for each filter.

+Note: 0 - means disable filter , 1 - enable , 2 - toggle

 # Current limitations
 Hotkeys deregistered only after restart